MYRRHA: Components

 MYRRHA is a project presently under development of a research reactor aiming to demonstrate the feasibility of the ADS and the lead-cooled fast reactor concepts, with various research applications from spent-fuel irradiation to material irradiation testing.
-A linear accelerator is under development to provide a beam of fast proton that hits a spallation target, producing neutrons.
+A linear accelerator is under development to provide a beam of fast protons that hits a spallation target, producing neutrons.
 These neutrons are necessary to keep the nuclear reactor running when operated in sub-critical mode, but to increase its versatility the reactor is also designed to operate in critical mode with fast neutron and thermal neutron zones.

 Accelerator

 The accelerator will accelerate protons to an energy of 600 MeV with a beam current of up to 4 mA.
 In subcritical mode, if the accelerator stops the reactor power drops immediately.
 To avoid thermal cycles the accelerator needs to be extremely reliable.
 MYRRHA aims at no more than 10 outages longer than three seconds per 100 days.
 A first prototype stage of the accelerator was started in 2020.

+The accelerator and two targets are called Minerva, and construction was started in 2024.